mikestowe/REST-API-Multiple-Request-Chaining/README.md

 ```

 ##Multiple Conditional Calls
-API Chaining works in chronological order, with each call being considered the next highest priority, or the next natural step in the process.
+REST API Multiple-Request Chaining works in chronological order, with each call being considered the next highest priority, or the next natural step in the process.

 The `doOn` specifies whether or not the call should be executed based on the previous call's response, or whether it should be skipped for another call that contains a `doOn` that matches the previous HTTP status code, applies a logical IF statement that returns true, or is specified as "always."
 In the event that no suitable match is found in the layer of the chain it is currently operating in, the chain will consider this an error and exit - returning back all the data up and including the last call that was attempted.

 For example, in our previous chain - IF the `/users/5` call returned a 404, the chain would have exited, providing you the details of that call, but **NOT** attempting the next call `$body._links.messages` as it required a status code of 200.

 You can also layer multiple conditional calls by placing them in arrays, creating a new layer in the process.
-However, once the API Chain reaches the end of its child layers, it will exit - **NOT** iterating through the remaining parent layers.
+However, once the chain reaches the end of its child layers, it will exit - **NOT** iterating through the remaining parent layers.

 ```
 [